quanvo87/jsonPerf/README.md

 - Not as fast as `JSONSerialization` or other decoders out there (though can be easier to use).

 ## Credits
-Most borrowed ideas from [JSONShootout](https://github.com/bwhiteley/JSONShootout).
+Borrowed most ideas from [JSONShootout](https://github.com/bwhiteley/JSONShootout).
 Also using their large JSON file.